The Telephone Titelbild

 From the bestselling author of Chaos and The Information, a sweeping history of the instrument that created modern life.

 In 1876, Alexander Graham Bell spoke the words “Mr. Watson—come here—I want to see you” into a contraption he called the telephone, and for the first time a voice was carried along a wire.
-For a century, this feat has been celebrated as a triumph of individual ingenuity and vision.
+This feat has long been celebrated as a triumph of individual ingenuity and vision.
 In fact, the invention was a contest replete with bribery, fraud, and speculation, and no one, not even its inventors, realized what it was good for or how ubiquitous it would become.

 Along the way, the telephone changed human nature.
 It augmented our bodies, a prosthetic extension of mouth and ear.
 It gave us the party line, the busy signal, dial tones, wiretapping, the late-night D.J., and the booty call.
 It magnified the possibilities of government, of business, of friendship, of love.